Stomach Bloating: Meaning, Symptoms, Causes, Treatment and How to Get Relief Naturally

 - Slower stomach emptying in some situations

-Food Triggers And Intolerance
+Food Triggers and Intolerance

 Food triggers are personal.
 A food that suits one person may trouble another, even within the same family.